zupzup/blog/eth-prepaid-transaction/post.md

 The outlined concept won't work for a lot of applications, but for simple signing-use-cases, which are a good fit for blockchain platforms, it seems sufficient.

-The solution works pretty well and could, I believe, even serve as a basis for a real-world implementation of such a mechanism.
-Of course there need to be some serious precautions, or even a manual process for actually sending out transactions fees to arbitrary users, but the general concept works.
+The solution works well and could, I believe, even serve as a basis for a real-world implementation of such a mechanism.
+Of course, there need to be some serious precautions, or even a manual process for sending out transaction fees to arbitrary users, but the general concept seems sound.

 I'm curious how the blockchain space will deal with this issue in the future and which security and anti-fraud mechanisms will be provided by the platforms.
-What I am sure of today is that smart contract platforms will need mechanisms like this to shield users from the need to deal with cryptocurrency.
+What I am sure of today is that smart contract platforms will need mechanisms like self-paying contracts to shield users from the need to deal with cryptocurrency.

-Please don't use this simplistic implementation for anything serious, as this will certainly end in tears, but maybe use it for inspiration or for learning in regards to the possibilities of interacting with the ethereum blockchain using Go. :)
+Please don't use this simplistic implementation for anything serious, as this will certainly end in tears, but maybe use it for inspiration or for learning in regards to the possibilities of interacting with the Ethereum blockchain using Go. :)

 #### Resources